gioxx/Nebula.KB-dev/docs/Automations/usage/messaging.md

 ---
 sidebar_position: 2
-title: Messaging
+title: "Messaging"
-id: messaging-overview
+id: messaging
 description: Functions for sending emails and change-based reports.
+tags:
+  - Send-Mail
+  - Send-ReportIfChanged
+  - Nebula.Automations
 ---

 # Messaging

 This page groups the messaging functions used to send emails and conditional reports.
+For full and always-up-to-date details, use `Get-Help <FunctionName> -Detailed` (or `-Examples`).

 ## Send-Mail

 Send emails via SMTP with support for CC/BCC, attachments, SSL/TLS, and credentials.

-### Syntax
+**Syntax**

 ```powershell
 Send-Mail -SMTPServer <String> -From <String> -To <String[]> -Subject <String> -Body <String>